Girls in STEM Mentoring Program FAQ Page

 Details of the Girls in STEM Mentoring Program: How does it work?

-1. In Term 1, your school selects up to four students to take part in the program and nominates a teacher to liaise with the veski.
+1. In Term 1, your school selects up to eight students to take part in the program and nominates a teacher to liaise with veski.

-2. The liaison teacher completes a form, providing a media consent form for each student and indicates which area of STEM the students are interested in.
+2. The liaison teacher completes an enrolment form, providing a media consent form for each student and indicates which area of STEM each group of students are interested in.

 3. Students are allocated a mentor, usually in groups of two or four.